 2. Snow Quality

-There’s an abundance of snow in Canada, which is why it attracts 2.5 million skiers per year – and by abundance we mean it has a world-famous reported annual snowfall of 12-15 meters.
+There’s an abundance of snow in Canada, which is why it is regarded among the best ski destinations in the world – with many areas seeing reported annual snowfall of 12-15 meters.

-However, the devil is in the detail; not all Canadian mountain ranges in western Canada have been created equal.
+However, the devil is in the detail; not all Canadian mountain ranges in western Canada have been created equal for skiing.

-The Rocky Mountains, for example, are a little further east and as such much of the precipitation has already fallen by the time the systems reach, so they have a lower (relative) snowfall.
-In contrast, there’s the Coastal Mountains to the west (home to the famous Whistler) where there are big snowfalls from systems straight off the Pacific, however, these can often lead to quite wet snow.
-The magic really happens in the Northwest of BC and interior Columbia Mountain range of western BC, which sits right in-between the two and has the best of both worlds, namely heaps of light, dry, snow.
+The Rocky Mountains, for example, are further east and as such most of the precipitation has already fallen by the time the systems reach there, so they have a lower (relative) snowpack.
+In contrast, there are the Coastal Mountains to the west (home to the well-known resort Whistler) where there are big snowfalls from systems straight off the Pacific, however, these can often lead to heavier snow.
+The magic really happens in the Northwest of BC, near Terrace and the interior Columbia Mountains, which have the best of both worlds, namely heaps of light, dry, snow.

 If you’ve only skied open alpine runs, you’re missing out!
-The tree skiing in the interior ranges of western Canada is unique.
+The tree skiing in the interior ranges of western Canada is unique and a blast.
 The trees are where the powder tends to be the deepest and stays perfect for longer as the snow is less affected by the wind and sun.
 The huge bonus of skiing in the glades are all the terrain features, such as pillows, steeps and the trees themselves that really make things interesting.
-So when it’s not sunny and you can’t ski the big glaciers up in the Alpine you can still get out to ski these beautiful majestic forests.
-The trees provide some protection from inclement weather as well as also providing better visibility for pilots and skiers, massively reducing the risk of the dreaded ‘down-day’.
+So when it’s not sunny and you can’t ski the big glaciers up in the Alpine you can still ride in these beautiful majestic forests.
+The trees provide protection from inclement weather and better visibility for pilots and skiers, massively reducing the risk of the dreaded ‘down-day’.
 This is, without doubt, the reason why the Northwest and Interior ranges of British Columbia have the most reliable Heli-skiing in the world.

-You are spoiled with choices when Heli-skiing in Canada because 95% of all the Heli-ski operators in the world are based here.
-Not to mention that 80% of them operate in British Columbia.
-Each lodge offers something a little different in terms of Heli-ski terrain, lodging and group sizes so the scale of the operation means that whether you’re an expert looking for a faster program or a beginner looking for an introduction to powder there is something that suits – your choice is limitless!
+You are spoiled with choices when it comes to Heli-skiing in BC, Canada because about 90% of all the heli operators in the world are based here.
+Each lodge offers something a little different in terms of ski terrain, level of accommodation, dining, and group size so whether you’re an expert looking for a faster program or a newcomer to the sport looking for an introduction to powder, you’ll find a place here that suits you!

-We tried our best to cover up all the details you need to know about heli-skiing in BC and hope this article has helped you.
+We’ve tried our best to cover all the details you need to know about heli-skiing in BC and hope this article has helped you.
 Start planning your ultimate ski vacation today!

-Since 2004 Northern Escape Heli Skiing has operated small group heli skiing in Northern BC’s Skeena Mountains, near Terrace, BC.
-Named World’s Best Heli Ski Operator in 2022 by the World Ski Awards, our premium ski experience, three boutique lodges, snowcat skiing backup and big mountain, deep powder skiing attracts riders from around the world.
-Our lodges are easily accessed from Vancouver via Terrace Airport.
-For more information, see our Guide to Heli Skiing in BC, contact us or visit our booking page.
+Since 2004, Northern Escape Heli Skiing has operated small group heli skiing in Northern BC’s Skeena Mountains, near Terrace, BC.
+Named World’s Best Heli Ski Operator in 2022 by the World Ski Awards, our premium ski experience, three boutique lodges, snowcat skiing backup and big mountain, deep powder terrain attracts riders from around the world.
+Our lodges are easily accessible from Vancouver via Terrace Airport.